 Trigger Point Release involves searching the body for trigger points and then releasing them via direct pressure.
 These hyper-contracted spots form in the muscles, tendons and ligaments as a result of stress on those structures.
 Trigger points are called “latent” when they are dormant and “active” when they are actively producing localized or referred symptoms such as pain, burning, or tingling.

 Hot Stone Massage utilizes smooth, ocean-polished stones which

 are heated and applied to the body to deliver the dual benefits of heat and massage to help tight muscles.
-The stones are also used as tools to deliver the massage, as well as laid on the body to impart heat and relax tissue.
+The stones are also used dynamically as tools to deliver the massage, as well as laid stationary on the body to impart heat and relax tissue.

 Prenatal/Postnatal includes techniques which are safe, nurturing, yet can effectively soothe some of the common discomforts of pregnancy and the early post-partum period.
 Specialized cushions are utilized to ensure your comfort through the entire 40 weeks of pregnancy and beyond.
 Note: If your pregnancy is considered “high risk”, please get a note from your doctor.